 I find it completely hypocritical for people in academe or the media to demand understanding of Muslim beliefs and yet be so derisive and dismissive of the devout Christian beliefs of Southern conservatives.The exact same thing could be said of academia's and the media's dismissive "sneering" attitude toward Confederate monuments, etc.

-And she has some more tough words for the frauds in academia:
+And she has some more tough words for the hypocrites in academia:

 The proof of the vacuity of academic leftism for the past forty years is the complete silence of leftist professors about the rise of the corporate structure of the contemporary university–their total failure to denounce the gross expansion of the administrator class and the obscene rise in tuition costs.
 The leading academic leftists are such frauds–they’ve played the system and are retiring as millionaires!You can read the complete interview here at Salon.